yge58/caffe2-opencv-ndkcamera/README.md

 <6> retrive result from caffe, and call java, "hey java bro, result is ready, display it."

 All of the above happen in background threads.
-The classification process is happened in background.

 Java, of course, plays a crutial role in app lifecycle and user experience.